The unique challenges of SEO for hospitality venues

 How can I help my venue rank higher?

+You don’t necessarily need lots of technical knowledge when it comes to SEO best practice and there is plenty you can do to achieve higher rankings.
 There are plenty of platforms created by Google, such as the Google Business profile, that are designed to help regulate all your business information in one place.
-Plus, there are many ways to utlilise your local SEO and content strategy to ensure your venue ranks higher.
+Plus, there are many ways to utilise your local SEO and content strategy to ensure your venue ranks higher.

-Here are some tips for helping your venue rank higher on Google:
+Here are some tips for helping your venue rank higher on Google.

-1. Invest in local SEO
+4. Invest in local SEO

 Investing in local SEO is vital if you want your business to stand out amongst other big competitors.
 When people search for places to eat and drink in their local area, they are more likely to go with the suggestions that pop up first through the local search.
 This is far less time-consuming for them than manually searching individual venues.